near/docs/docs/1.concepts/1.basics/account.md

 ### Top-level Accounts {#top-level-accounts}

-Top-level account names (TLAs) are simliar to '.com' or '.org' in domain names.
+Top-level account names (TLAs) are similar to '.com' or '.org' in domain names.
 They are very valuable as they provide a root of trust and discoverability for companies, applications, and users.
 Therefore, to allow for fair access, top-level account names shorter than `MIN_ALLOWED_TOP_LEVEL_ACCOUNT_LENGTH` characters (32 at the time of writing) will be auctioned off.
 Specifically, only the `registrar` account can create new top-level accounts that are shorter than `MIN_ALLOWED_TOP_LEVEL_ACCOUNT_LENGTH` characters.

 :::note